-It depends upon the living situation and who has custody of the child and the guidelines of the parent’s insurance companies whether the minor must be listed on each car insurance policy or with just one parent’s policy.
+Whether both parents need to insure a minor driver on their car insurance policies depends upon the living situation and who has custody of the child.
+It also depends on the guidelines of the parent’s insurance companies whether the minor must be listed on each car insurance policy or with just one parent’s policy.

-Now when teenagers split time between divorced parents on a regular basis it is a common question of which parent should include the teen on his or her auto insurance policy.
-Many insurance providers suggest the parent, who has custody of the teen the most, should add the teen driver.
-In some cases, insurance companies say it is whichever parent has custody of the teen when the child is attending school.
-It is a simple question to both insurance companies covering the divorced parents so we suggest the parents ask their carriers about their specific guidelines regarding this type of situation.
+If teenagers regularly split time between divorced parents, insurance providers recommend that the custodial parent add the teen driver to their policy.
+In some cases, insurance companies say it is whichever parent has custody of the teen when the child attends school.
+It is a simple question to both insurance companies covering divorced parents, so ask the insurance carriers about their specific guidelines.

-If the same company insures both parents, the teen will normally be covered by both parents’ policies, regardless of whether the teen is listed as a driver on either policy.
-That is because some insurance policies define “an insured” as a person related to you by blood, marriage, or adoption who is a resident of your household.
-Since not all policies are the same though the divorced parents with a teenage driver will need to read through their auto insurance policies' language and contact your insurance companies for details.
+If the same company insures both parents, the teen would be covered by both parents’ policies, regardless of whether the teen is listed as a driver on either policy.
+That is because some insurance policies define “an insured” as a person related to you by blood, marriage or adoption who is a household resident.

-It can get complicated when a child of divorced parents lives with one parent and the other parent gives the child a car to drive and many of the other situations that come up with divorced parents who have a teen driver so it is important to involve both parents’ insurance companies to make sure the child has proper coverage in case they drive all the vehicles they have access to in both households.
-It is better to check and make sure that the child does or does not have to be on the policy than to assume that if the other parent has the child on the policy that it will cover him or her using your vehicles.
+It can get complicated when a child of divorced parents lives with one parent, and the other parent gives the child a car to drive.
+Make sure to involve both parents’ insurance companies so the child has proper coverage in case they drive the vehicles they can access in both households.